 Prominent runners in the race sometimes go on to feature in next month’s Nunthorpe Stakes although Battaash in 2019 was only the second horse to do the double since Lochsong in 1993, having tried and failed in the second leg twice before.
-Battaash further created history with his victory in 2019, becoming the first horse to win the King George on three occasions.
+Battaash further created history with his victories in 2017, 2018, 2019 and 2020, becoming the first horse to win the King George on four occasions.

 King George Stakes Past Winners

 |2020||Battaash||2/7||Charles Hills||Jim Crowley|